A Complete Guide to the Residency Match

 Match Program Outliers

-While most programs operate through ERAS and The Match, I know several programs operate outside of this structure or alongside it:
+While most programs operate through ERAS and The Match, I know of several programs that operate outside of this structure or alongside it:

 • The Urology Match: Certain applicants interested in urology apply through ERAS, and rank lists are due in early January.
 Some programs use NRMP, and some use a urology match program.
 Match Day is towards the end of January or early February each year.

-• Ophthalmology Match: Applicants looking to go into ophthalmology apply through the Central Application Service (CAS) and match through the SF Match in January or early February.
+• Ophthalmology Match: Applicants looking to go into ophthalmology need to apply through the Central Application Service (CAS) and match through the SF Match in January or early February.

 • Preventive Medicine: Certain applicants who want to work in preventive medicine must contact individual programs to determine their process.
 Some use ERAS, and some use a unique application service.
 Many use a separate matching service outside the NRMP called the Standardized Acceptance Process (SAP).
 The SAP deadline for rank lists is around January 23rd.
 Match Day is around February 5th.